Mark-M3511/abrsd/README.md

 # ABR & SD Collective Web Project

 This project is built using Drupal 10+, a powerful open-source content management system.
-It allows for the creation and management of various types of content such as blogs, news, and user content.
+It allows for the creation and management of various types of content such as blogs, news, and user comments.

 ## Structure